Basic Plugin Generation and Publishing Process

 .

-Subsequently, when there are updates to your plugin project code, you need to synchronize the code to GitHub, then go to the address https://github.com/your-username/admin/releases/new
+Subsequently, when your plugin project code is updated, you need to synchronize the code to GitHub and re-enter https://github.com/your_username/admin/releases/new

 Add Commands to the Plugin

-Sometimes, our plugin needs some custom commands to provide auxiliary functions.
+Sometimes our plugins need some custom commands to provide auxiliary functions.
 For example, after installing the webman/redis-queue

 plugin, the project will automatically add a redis-queue:consumer